-As per the above table, the school has paid INR 69,13,839 as salary and consulting fee to related persons during FY 2021-22 which is not considered as utilised for educational purposes as per Section 18(4) of DSEA, 1973 and accordingly, INR 69,13,839 has been added to the funds available with the school with the direction to school to recover this amount from the society.
+Accordingly, the school is directed to disclose related party transactions in its audited financial statements and the direction to school to recover the paid amount of INR 69,13,839 as salary and consulting fee to related person during FY 2021-22 which is not considered as utilised for educational purposes as per Section 18(4) of DSEA, 1973 from the society and accordingly, INR 69,13,839 has been added to the funds available with the school. with the direction to school to recover this amount from the society.